Z/Yen

-Z/Yen is a commercial think-tank, consultancy and venture firm headquartered in the City of London.
+Z/Yen is a commercial think tank, consultancy and venture firm headquartered in the City of London.
 It works in the financial services, technology and voluntary sectors on research, performance review and strategic management.
 Founded in 1994, Z/Yen has developed the London Accord, the Global Financial Centres Index, the Global Intellectual Property Index for Taylor Wessing and Taskforce 2000 (the UK industry response to the Millennium Bug).

 Z/Yen conducts market research and intelligence.
 It publishes most of its research freely on its own website.
 Z/Yen is split into 2 parts; Long Finance for Pro bono work and The Financial Services Club (FSC) which provides networking dinners and events for city professionals.
-Z/Yen's executive chairman Michael Mainelli, in association with Michael F Smith, has been working with mutual distributed ledgers, or MDLs, since the early 90s.
-Due to this expertise and recent interest in MDLs, Z/Yen shifted much of its research and resources towards this developing technology and community.